gokulsrinaths/Simuchat/README.md

 Alice's trust in you: ███████████▒▒▒▒▒▒▒▒▒ (0.55)
 Recent Interactions:
-  Your message: "BOB IS BAD"
+  Your message: "bob is bad"
   ↑ Trust increased by 0.05
   Insight: Alice appreciated your positive interaction
   Reasons: